 Enforcement action, this can be taken against someone where they either (i) test positive for Coronavirus, or (ii) have been identified by NHS Test and Trace as having been in close contact with someone who has tested positive for Coronavirus, and, in either case, where that person is not self isolating as required by law.
 Any enforcement action that results, - pursuant to the Health Protection (Coronavirus, Restrictions) (England) No 3 Regulations 2020, will be taken for and on behalf of Surrey County Council, who will be the data controller.
 Please refer to Surrey County Council’s Privacy Notice for further information.

-To help control local outbreaks of coronavirus infection - To ensure that individuals that have tested positive for COVID 19 are contacted to provide them with advice and to gather intelligence on others with whom they may have been in contact in order to help stop the spread of the virus, your contact information may be shared between Surrey County Council and the national Contact Tracing Service commissioned by Department of Health and Social Care (DHSC) more information about this sharing of your data can be found on the DHSC privacy notice here
+To help control local outbreaks of coronavirus infection - To ensure that individuals that have tested positive for COVID 19 are contacted to provide them with advice and to gather intelligence on others with whom they may have been in contact in order to help stop the spread of the virus, your contact information may be shared between Surrey County Council and the national Contact Tracing Service commissioned by Department of Health and Social Care (DHSC) more information about this sharing of your data can be found on the privacy notice section of the DHSC website.

 Who else might we share your personal information with?